centre-for-humanities-computing/newsFluxus/README.md

 ```
 ### GPU acceleration

 Currently the requirements file installs `torch` and `torchvision` without support for GPU acceleration.
-If you want to use your accelerator(-s) comment out `torch` and `torchvision` in the requirements file, uninstall with pip (if relevant), and run `pip3 install torch==1.5.0+cu101 torchvision==0.6.0+cu101 -f https://download.pytorch.org/whl/torch_stable.html` for your desired CUDA distribution (in this case 10.1).
+If you want to use your accelerator(-s) comment out `torch` and `torchvision` in the requirements file, uninstall with pip (if relevant), and run `pip3 install torch==1.5.0+cu101 torchvision==0.6.0+cu101 -f https://download.pytorch.org/whl/torch_stable.html` for your desired CUDA version (in this case 10.1).

 ### Download language resources